DMM TOC > 500 Additional Mailing Services|

 [3-3-14] The applicable certificate of bulk mailing fee must be paid for mailings of identical-weight pieces reported on Form 3606 or for additional copies of the form in addition to the correct postage.
 Mailers using Form 3606 may affix ordinary stamps or postage evidencing indicia on the form to pay the fee.
 When postage evidencing indicia are used, they must bear the full numerical value of the fee in the imprint.
 Mailers using Form 3606 with a permit imprint mailing also may pay certificate of mailing fees, at the time of mailing, using the same permit imprint.

 6.0 Return Receipt

-[3-3-14] Return receipt service provides a mailer with evidence of delivery (to whom the mail was delivered and date of delivery), and information about the recipient’s actual delivery address.
+[12-8-14] [3-3-14] Return Receipt service is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+A return receipt provides a mailer with evidence of delivery (to whom the mail was delivered and date of delivery), and information about the recipient’s actual delivery address.
 A mailer purchasing a return receipt at the time of mailing may choose to receive the return receipt by mail (Form 3811) or electronically (by email, or by signature extract file format under 7.0).
-A mailer purchasing a return receipt after mailing will receive the proof of delivery record by email (electronic signature data) or by mail (Form 3811-A).
+A mailer purchasing a return receipt after mailing will receive the delivery record by email (electronic signature data) or by mail (Form 3811-A).
 A complete return address is required on the mailpiece when a return receipt is requested.
 For Priority Mail Express (Form 3811 option only), the return address on the Priority Mail Express label meets this requirement.